-Tuition:\$2,250 Lab fees: \$450
+Tuition: \$2,250 Lab fees: \$450

-WEL-CERT Welding Certification
+WEL-CERT Welding Certification Objective Continuing education course offered to skilled welders.

+Objective:

-Objective: This course is for the advanced welder looking to receive a certification in one or more of the core welding techniques.
+This course is for the advanced welder looking to receive a certification in one or more of the core welding techniques.
 The course will prepare students for the AWS certification test in the code they are working under.
 The instructor will assist welders in ensuring proper welding and cutting techniques as required by certification test procedures.
-Certifications earned by a welder increases the skills needed to perform a wide range of welding jobs.
+Certifications earned by a welder increase the skills needed to perform a wide range of welding jobs.
 All materials are included, and the course provides one certification test per student.

+Prerequisite:
-Prerequisite: experienced welder, and ability to pass a basic skills test

-AWS certifications offered:

-D1.1 SMAW (Stick)

-D1.1 GMAW (MIG) D1.1 GTAW (TIG)
+experienced welder, and ability to pass a basic skills test AWS certifications offered: D1.1 SMAW (Stick) D1.1 GMAW (MIG) D1.1 GTAW (TIG) D1.1 FCAW (Flux Core)

-D1.1 FCAW (FluxCore)